Shailly0502/Tech_diwane_Idea_submission_ppt/README.md

 ### Features

 * Supports Multilingual _(Hindi,English)_
+* Checks if a transaction is NEFT or RTGS.
 * Reduce Human Efforts _(By automating process of verification and data updation after processing)
 * Reduce Processing time _(Machine take less time than humans so it fastens the cheque processing time )
 * Detecting Potential Frauds _(Through verification processing)_